Skip to content

 2 123456789012 eni-0a1b2c3d 10.0.1.50 10.2.3.10 443 49153 6 1 40 1620140761 1620140821 REJECT OK

-A REJECT can happen for two primary reasons:
+A REJECT action occurs for two primary reasons:

 MistakeWhy It HappensHow to Fix It

-Using VPC Peering when Transit Gateway is neededPeering is simpler to set up initiallyStart with TGW if you have >5 VPCs or need centralized inspection.
-Migration from peering to TGW is painful.
+Using VPC Peering when Transit Gateway is neededPeering is simpler to set up initiallyStart evaluating TGW early if you expect multiple VPCs, centralized inspection, or ongoing network growth.
+Migration from peering to TGW is usually more disruptive later.

 Overlapping CIDR ranges across accountsNo centralized IP planningImplement AWS IPAM or maintain a CIDR registry in your IaC.
 Allocate from non-overlapping pools per environment.